codeofdigital/cache-repository/README.md

 </p>

 ## Overview
-Laravel package that revolves around Repository design pattern to encapsulate database-related functions and reuse in other classes.
+Laravel package that revolves around Repository design pattern to encapsulate database-related functions, making our application more flexible and classes are reusable.
 Comes with normal repository features and caching features as well.